What Are the Causes of Incontinence?

 Another difference is more women have incontinence problems than men.
 This is especially true with women who have had a child.

-Now that you know the causes of incontinence among different groups of people, the next question is what are the symptoms?
-Knowing what to look out for is the first step in living life leak-free and worry-free as well as dry, including:
+Now that you know the causes of incontinence among different groups of people, the next question is, what are the symptoms?
+Knowing what to look out for is the first step in living life leak-free, worry-free and dry.
+Symptoms include:

-If you’re experiencing any of these symptoms, you should speak to a doctor immediately.
+If you or a loved one are experiencing any of these symptoms, speak to a doctor immediately.

 Where Can I Find Incontinence Products?

-You’re going to need a few products if you or someone you care for is managing incontinence.
-That's where Northshore can help.
+You are going to need a few products if you or someone you care for is managing incontinence.
+That's where NorthShore can help.
 We offer a wide array of incontinence supplies.

-Many customers start with underwear pads or incontinence pull-ups.
+Many people start with liners and pads or incontinence pull-ons.
 They can provide a discreet fit under clothes and offer the absorbency needed to prevent embarrassing leak spots on pants and clothing.